The Resurrection of Jesus

-Psalms 22:14-15 I am poured out like water, And all My bones are out of joint; My heart is like wax; It has melted within Me.
-15 My strength is dried up like a potsherd, And My tongue clings to My jaws; You have brought Me to the dust of death.
+I am poured out like water, And all My bones are out of joint; My heart is like wax; It has melted within Me.
+My strength is dried up like a potsherd, And My tongue clings to My jaws; You have brought Me to the dust of death. ~Psalms 22:14-15

 Dr. Frederick Zugibe – in 1998, also a medical examiner, conducted hundreds of studies using volunteers suspended from a cross.
 His conclusions are published in his book, “The Crucifixion of Jesus.

 Professor Pierluigi Baima Bollone – in 2001, professor of forensic medicine in Turin, Italy.
-In his opinion, the forensic wounds and bloodstains indicated on the image of the Shroud of Turin are consistent with a man who was beaten and crucified, such as Jesus of Nazareth.
+In his opinion, the forensic wounds and bloodstains indicated on the image of the Shroud of Turin are consistent with a man who was beaten and crucified, as with those of Jesus of Nazareth.

 Professor Giulio Fanti – in 2010, a professor of mechanical measurements, concluded that the images of the Shroud of Turin was used to wrap the body of a man who was apparently crucified.

 The Shroud Contains An Image Unique In All Of Mankind